shd101wyy/Yo/DESIGN.md

 #### `Linear` Types.

 Linear types are types that can only be used once.
 For example, a `String` is a linear type as it can only be used once.
+The [Austral language](https://austral-lang.org/) has a very good explanation on the incentive of using [Linear Types](https://austral-lang.org/tutorial/linear-types).

 ### Region